GAZ-51: History

 The ideas for the development of the GAZ-51 date back to the mid-1930s.
 The GAZ-AA proved to be increasingly outdated, even by Soviet standards.
 The American model, the Ford AA, had already been taken out of production in 1931.
 Accordingly, the GAZ-11-51 was designed from February 1937, a light truck with a more powerful engine and a completely revised cab.
-The latter was visually similar to that of the UralZIS-355M, which was produced later.
+The latter was a contemporary styled late 1930s truck cab and similar to the GAZ-M1 car.

 The installed six-cylinder gasoline engine was a copy of the Chrysler flathead engine as used in the Dodge D5 passenger car.
 As early as 1936, the Soviet Union had bought a large quantity of these engines in order to replicate them.
 Production began at GAZ in 1937 under the name GAZ-11.
 Before the war, it was initially only installed in passenger cars, for example in the GAZ-11-73 and the GAZ-61.
+During the war, it was installed in light tanks such as the T-60, T-70, T-80 and the self-propelled gun SU-76 as GAZ-202 (which was derived from the GAZ-11 engine).
 It was not until after the war that it was also used in production trucks – as originally planned.

 By 1939, two prototypes of the GAZ-11-51 had been completed.
 Due to the war, work on the project was interrupted and not resumed until 1943.
-Further prototypes were built, incorporating many components from the Studebaker US6, which proved very reliable and durable when in service with the Soviet army.
+Further prototypes were built, incorporating many components from the Studebaker US6, such as the cab, which proved very reliable and durable when in service with the Soviet army.
 In June 1945, pre-series production began.
 On July 19, 1945, a presentation took place in the Moscow Kremlin, after which large-scale production was approved.
 This began on January 6, 1946.
 Models from this early stage can be recognized by the fact that the side windows do not yet have the rounded upper edge that would later be typical.

 From 1955, the modernized version GAZ-51A was produced.
 In the summer of 1957, Molotov's name was deleted from the factory name, which was reflected in the fact that "Gorkovsky Avtozavod" (Горьковский автозавод) was now engraved on the fenders instead of "Avtozavod imeni Molotova" (Автозавод имени Молотова).
 In 1958, annual production reached its peak of 173,000 units.
 In 1961, production of the successor GAZ-53 started and a few years later there was the GAZ-52.
 Nevertheless, the GAZ-51 continued to be built until April 2, 1975 and some special versions such as the GAZ-93 tipper until 1976.
 In total, 3,481,033 GAZ-51 trucks rolled off the assembly line in almost 30 years.